Privacy Policy

 Optional demographic details you may provide before completing an assessment, such as age group, gender, geographic region, professional seniority, industry sector, and work experience.
 You may choose not to provide this information or select "Prefer not to say" where available.

-Where you provide demographic details, they may contribute in anonymised aggregate to the construction of sub-norms used to compute assessment results across the platform.
+Where you provide demographic details, they may, in anonymised aggregate, contribute to the construction of peer-norm reference populations used in future Phase B and Phase C scoring (see the methodology page at www.tomorrows-compass.com/methodology/discover for an explanation of the Phase A → B → C transition).
 Demographic inputs are never stored against your identity in any norm dataset.
-If you decline to provide demographic information, your assessment results are compared against the general norm for the applicable assessment; no access to your report is restricted as a result.
+If you decline to provide demographic information, your assessment results are unaffected; no access to your report is restricted as a result.

 2.4 Assessment and Interaction Data

-Information generated during your assessment, including your responses to assessment questions, interaction patterns such as time spent on questions and response sequences, assessment progress, and completion timestamps.
-In-progress response data is cleared upon assessment completion and is not retained.
+Information generated during your assessment, including your responses to assessment items, response timing per item, response sequences, assessment progress, and completion timestamps.
+The full 215-item response stream is required to score the assessment; partial-completion data is not retained beyond the in-progress save state and is cleared upon assessment completion.

 2.5 Results and Profile Data